Yoric/Numendo-2019/talk.md

 ## Experiment 2.1

-Streaming compilers can amortize the cost of fetching + decompressing to *O(1 + 𝜀)* by folding it into compilation.
+Streaming compilers can amortize the cost of compilation to *O(1 + 𝜀)* by folding it into fetching + decompressing.

 Can we do it with text JavaScript source?